ewe2/ewe2.ninja/content/stuff/music/revolution.md

 moments of history combined with parasocial (in MacDonald's case) assumptions of personal interactions combine into some very unfortunate and damaging conclusions.

+And now, most recently, has come the amazing documentary *Get Back* by Peter Jackson, a sprawling 8 hour reexamination of the available source material of the original Let It Be movie sources, brought back to life with modern video and audio techniques to give us not only a completely new picture of the sessions, but actually a truer one than the original.
+As Jackson observed, the original was so invested with the break-up that the Beatles themselves believed several of the myths surrounding the sessions themselves and the surviving Beatles (and also Yoko) are as surprised as we are how wrong we were about this.

 ### You tell me it's the institution

 According to his obituaries, MacDonald was a pivotal figure in the musical criticism of the 1970's.